Coiot/portfolio-general/content/portfolio/josh_motes_bbq.md

 ![](/images/josh_motes_bbq_3.webp)

 The website was built as a progressive web app that does order calculations and interactions on the client-side, and then using <mark>server-less functions</mark>, fulfill orders with <mark>Stripe</mark> and also decrease available slots for each successful transaction.
-This allowed all interactions to take all in the homepage without invoking any modules or screen transitions.
+This allowed all customer and payment processing interactions to take place all in the homepage without invoking any modules or screen transitions.

 ![](/images/josh_motes_bbq_4.webp)